Most of us tend to zone out a lot when we’re bored. I know I do, and research shows I’m not alone.

-A study from the University of California at Santa Barbara asked students to read Tolstoy’s War and Peace for 45 minutes and press a button during this period whenever they caught themselves zoning out.
+A study from the University of California at Santa Barbara asked students to read Tolstoy’s War and Peace for 45 minutes and press a button during this period whenever they caught themselves getting bored and zoning out.
 They were also interrupted randomly at six different points to see if they’d been zoning out without realizing.

 On average, the students caught themselves 5.4 times, and were caught 1.2 times more in the random checks.

 Although we might not be paying attention to what we mean to be focusing on, a wandering mind isn’t an empty or idle mind.
 Research shows an idle brain has only 5–10% less blood flow than an engaged brain, and actually activates wider areas of the brain than we use when focused on a particular task.

 The benefits of boredom for creativity, productivity, and focus